Wakfu (TV series): The Brotherhood of the Tofu

 A 16-year-old (17-year-old in season 2, 18-year-old in manga, 23-year-old in special episodes and 26-year-old in seasons 3-4) lop who was born on October 12, Percedal is a "Knight of the Order of the Guardians of Shushus", entrusted with the guardianship of the demon-sword Rubilax.
 He acts brave but foolhardy and is a strong fighter.
-As a Guardian, Percedal is responsible for making sure Rubilax does not escape its sword prison and possess its owner, or others, though when he is possessed by Rubilax he becomes a monster that is incredibly physically strong.
+As a Guardian, Percedal is responsible for making sure Rubilax does not escape its sword prison and possess its owner, or others, though when he is possessed by Rubilax he becomes a powerful monster.
 He is questing with friend Yugo as repayment for Yugo's rescuing him from Rubilax's possession.
 As the series progresses, he falls in love with Evangelyne and she with him, which later leads to them getting married.
 He becomes a father to twins, Elely and Flopin in the Special episodes and is revealed to be the reincarnation of the Iop God, but he chooses to leave his powers during the fight with Ogrest when he loses his right arm.
-In Season 3, Percedal is living with Eva and their two children, training Elely (who is more Iop-ish and like her father) in the art of fighting.
+In the third season, Percedal is living with Eva and their two children, training Elely in combat.
 When assassins attack them to steal the children and a pregnant Eva, Percedal and his family fight them off but when Adamai shows up, he is no match for him.
 Dropped off a cliff, Percedal almost dies and makes a deal with Rubilax to release him if he helps him save his family.
-While he fought to save Evangelyne and Flopin, he is forced to fight his former master as the replacement Iop God chosen by Oropo.